Prison inmate faces felony charges for years-long tax fraud scheme committed while behind bars...Continue Reading

 Investigators with the Louisiana Department of Revenue say that from 2010 to 2017, McConnell filed numerous false state income tax returns claiming an estimated $171,000 in fraudulent refunds.
 They say he fabricated the W-2 withholding statements that he submitted with the fraudulent returns.

 With the exception of one incident in 2010, McConnell committed all of these alleged crimes while incarcerated in various prisons, including the Oakdale Federal Correctional Institution in Oakdale, Louisiana.
 He used post office boxes, girlfriends’ home addresses and the address of his parents’ business in Texas as his home addresses on the phony tax returns.

-Alsalameh is the 70th person arrested under a joint anti-tax fraud initiative of the Louisiana Department of Revenue and the state Attorney General’s Office.
-The Louisiana Workforce Commission participated in this investigation.
+McConnell is the 71st person arrested under a joint anti-tax fraud initiative of the Louisiana Department of Revenue and the state Attorney General’s office.